SOUTH KOREA COUNTRY GUIDE

 – Register the company.

-– Open a Korean corporate bank account.
+– Open a Korean bank account.

 – Establish a registered office in Korea.